 You can associate a price list with specific items or markups to contacts by following the steps mentioned below:

-- Select Contacts module from the navigation pane on the left side.
+- Select Contacts module from the left sidebar.

 - Select the customer or vendor to whom you wish to associate the price list.